Last Updated on October 3, 2022 by Pamela

 Le Diamant is a new venue located across the street from Palais de Montcalm, features performances in everything from puppetry, cinema and digital arts to circus, music, cabaret, and theatre.

-Le DRAGUE Cabaret Club is an anchor for Quebec City’s LGBTQ+ community and a welcoming place for everyone to enjoy local music, as well as drag shows and cabaret.
+Le DRAGUE Cabaret Club is an anchor for Quebec City’s LGBTQIA2S+ community and a welcoming place for everyone to enjoy local music, as well as drag shows and cabaret.

 Let’s not forget the various festivals which take place, such as Festival d’été de Québec (FEQ), Carnaval de Québec, ComediHA!, Les Fêtes de la Nouvelle France (New France Festival), and Festival de Cinéma de la Ville de Québec (Quebec City Film Festival).